Understanding and Managing Challenging Behaviour

 - Peer and social issues

-- Defining challenging behavior and looking at labels
+- Defining challenging behaviour and looking at labels

-- Functions of behavior- what is the challenging behavior communicating?
+- Functions of behaviour- what is the challenging behaviour communicating?

-- Functional Behavioral Assessment (Tool that help us understand the WHY of challenging behaviors)
+- Functional Behaviour Assessment (Tool that help us understand the WHY of challenging behaviours)

-- Positive replacement behaviours (Teaching replacement behaviors and more preferable responses)
+- Positive replacement behaviours (Teaching replacement behaviours and more preferable responses)

 - Effective Classroom Management Practices

-- PBIS (Positive Behavior Intervention Support) and Restorative Practices
+- PBIS (Positive Behaviour Intervention Support) and Restorative Practices

 - Positive relationships